vbaconnet-ledger/developer-portal/_docs/coin/prerequisites.md

 The output of this phase is a detailed proposition of choices made and discussed with Ledger for agreement, before coding starts.
 This is done at a joint meeting to agree on the Acceptance Plan.

-To submit the Technical Assessment for your Blockchain, start by [making a copy of this file locally]( https://docs.google.com/document/d/1pIk-TtmVtgBeyrUY8EyVjknkk-zoVUAXdxyDHluJSiM).
-(Do not request edit access of the original file).
+To submit the Technical Assessment for your Blockchain:
+1. Make a copy of this [Technical Assessment]( https://docs.google.com/document/d/1pIk-TtmVtgBeyrUY8EyVjknkk-zoVUAXdxyDHluJSiM) locally. <br> (Please do not request edit access of the original file).
+2. Carefully answer the questions in the form. <br> They will help you and Ledger to be more efficient in the intagration of your Coin.

-After you have filled it in, please inform Ledger by contacting us in the usual way.
+3. After you have filled it in, please inform Ledger by contacting us in the usual way.

 ***
 ## Choice of Specific features